Excel MCP server

 Installation

-You can install excel-mcp-server by adding the following configuration to your MCP servers configuration.
+The excel-mcp-server can be installed by adding the following configuration to your MCP servers configuration:

 For Windows: